- August 2022

 In August 2022, the survey was instructed by a consultancy working on behalf of Yorkshire Water.
-The data was collected to help inform a flood risk modelling to support a flood risk assessment study at Ripponden Sewage Treatment Works.
-A two-man team was deployed from the South-west office with a Trimble S5 total station, R12i receiver and TSC7 controller.
+The data was collected to help inform a flood risk model that was to support a flood risk assessment study at Ripponden Sewage Treatment Works.
+A two-person team was deployed from the south-west office with a Trimble S5 total station, R12i receiver and TSC7 controller.

 The downstream portion of the River Ryburn was heavily wooded making for challenging surveying due to a lack of sky visibility.
 About a third of the cross sections were surveyed from total station set-ups using wooden pegs which required plenty of forethinking and a fair bit of head-scratching from the surveyors!